Protex

 Studying Protection Complexity

-The research focuses on the protection of civilians in three African territories (Mali, Central African Republic, and Somalia).
+The research focused on the protection of civilians in three African territories (Mali, Central African Republic, and Somalia).
 Here, the EU, UN and AU are all present to deliver various forms of protection and simultaneausly achieve other goals such as counter terrorism, stabilization, state-building, etc. This indicates the existence of a protection regime complex whereby a constellation of actors, institutional settings and policy frameworks define differently who should ‘do’ protection and/or be protected, why, how, when, and for how long.